autumn-mck/site-web-gen-java/project-sonar/index.md

 }
 ```

-`sonarDataLocation` should be wherever you saved the data to - either a relative path, in the current case, or an absolute path, like `C:\\Users\\James\\Downloads\\fdns_a.json.gz`.
-We then create a read stream - not the actual data itself - that we can later read through and parse. `fs` is Node.js's filesystem module, allowing us to interact with local files.
-We then pass this stream, and the MongoClient passed into the function, to a function that does not yet exist - it's next to do.
+`sonarDataLocation` should be wherever you saved the data to - either a relative path, in the current case (`fdns_a.json` is in the same folder as `fetchData.js`), or an absolute path, like `C:\\Users\\James\\Downloads\\fdns_a.json.gz`.
+We then create a [read stream](https://nodejs.org/api/stream.html#stream) - not the actual data itself - that we can later read through and parse. `fs` is Node.js's filesystem module, allowing us to interact with local files.
+We then pass this stream, and the MongoClient passed into the function, to a function that does not yet exist - it's next for us to make.

 Finally, let's call this method from the main function with `readFromFile(client);`

-Alternatively:
+Alternatively, if you don't want to have the file saved locally:

 ## Fetching and parsing an online version of Project Sonar
 This method is a bit more complicated, but means that we do not have to keep a copy saved on our machine, taking up space.
 It will require you to have a reliable internet connection, however.